When the Infiltrator cannot infiltrate

 2. Delayed Voluntary Reveal

-If no enemy model enters the trigger range, the controlling player may choose to reveal the Infiltrator from Turn Three onward (or later).
-At that point, the marker is replaced with the actual model.
+If no enemy model enters the trigger range, the player can opt to reveal their Infiltrator starting on Turn 3 (or later).
+At that time, their marker is replaced by their actual model.

 Infiltration markers on battlefield - the player decides where they want to place them and places them numbered on the game board.